aaroncayabyab/NotSlack/README.md

 Testing Database:
 The TestChatDatabase.java test file consists of tests to make sure connection can be established and terminated with the database.
 It also consists of tests to check SQL SELECT, INSERT and UPDATE statements execute correctly.
 These tests are important to ensure information provided by the user on the UI and stored in memory, is consistent with the information stored in the database.

+## How to Run Tests
+1. Run the Server.java file
+2. Run TestClient.java or TestChatDatabase.java test files and tests will execute and output results